libhal-google/libhal.github.io/mkdocs/index.md

 for embedded drivers, allowing those drivers to be used across different processors, microcontrollers, systems, and devices.

-!!!
-Info
+The design philosophy of libhal is to be:

-    - Header only
+- Multi Targeted
-    - C++20
+- Light Weight
-    - Only depends on [Boost.LEAF](https://boostorg.github.io/leaf/) for error handling
+- General
-    - 🙅🏾 no exceptions
+- Simple
-    - 🙅🏾 no heap usage
+- Safe
-    - ✅ Customizable
+- Tested & Testable
-    - 📜 Follows C++ Core Guidelines
+- Compiled Quickly

 ## The Basics